Jun 2, 2021

 Guided selling creates an engaging shopper experience online.
 Helping shoppers discover different products that match their buyer persona.
 Personal shopping experiences are very important in retail ecommerce.
 A huge 46% of the visitors to online stores begin as shoppers.
 They’re browsing, they don't know what they want to buy.

 Inspiration is the key to converting shoppers into buyers.
 Retailers are missing the opportunity to make their brand stand out by focusing their marketing efforts on buyers.
-Guided selling can benefit retailers by creating a smooth user experience for their retail ecommerce stories.
+Guided selling can benefit retailers by creating a smooth user experience for their retail ecommerce stores.

 Here are three key benefits of using guided selling for your online store.